 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

-Store this medication at room temperature, protect it and moisture, and keep it out of the reach of children.
-It should be left in the protective blisters until immediately before it is to be taken.
+Store this medication at room temperature, protect it from moisture, and keep it out of the reach of children.
+It should be left in the protective blisters until immediately before you take it.